polynote/polynote/docs-site/docs/docs/notebook-configuration.md

 For more details on using Spark with Polynote, check out the [Spark documentation](spark.md)

+The **Scala version** can be also be set in this section (independently of the version running on the server).
+Currently, 2.11, 2.12, and 2.13 are supported (since those are the versions supported by Spark).

+!!!warning
+    If a Spark template that defines the `version_configs` key is selected, the **Scala version** dropdown will only display the Scala versions listed under that key.
+This behavior enables you to ensure that the Scala version you select matches that of your Spark installation.

 ### Kernel

 The Kernel configuration contains some miscellaneous configuration that affect the runtime environment of the Kernel.

-First, the **Scala version** can be set (independently of the version running on the server).
-Currently, 2.11 and 2.12 are supported (since those are the versions supported by Spark).
-Support for 2.13 is currently in alpha (build against Spark 3.2).

-!!!warning
-    The Scala version you select must match that of your Spark installation.
-If you're unsure what that is, just leave it as `Default` and Polynote will take care of it for you!

-In the second section, you can also add **Environment Variables** that will be made available to the Kernel process.
+In the first section, you can add **Environment Variables** that will be made available to the Kernel process.

-Finally, in the last section you can add any additional **JVM Arguments** that Polynote will set when it launches the Kernel process.
+In the second section you can add any additional **JVM Arguments** that Polynote will set when it launches the Kernel process.

 ### Copying Configurations